mahboubehfaghih/Restaurant_dashboard/README.md

 We have over 125K restaurants in 31 European cities... plenty of places to try!

+The most restaurants are located in London followed by Paris.

 There are many Cuisines in the dataset.
 - European: European, Dutch, French, Central European, Italian, Irish, German, Belgian, British, Spanish, Swiss, Scandinavian